NYCPlanning/labs-applicant-portal/README.md

 2. Grab two files from step 1, `server.key` and `server.crt`.
 Copy and paste both files into BOTH `ssl/` folders under /client and /server.

-3. Run the server as you normally would.
-With SSL, the ember app should be run as `yarn run start:ssl`.
+3. With SSL enabled, go to the root of the app and run: `yarn run start`.
+It should run both the client and server servers.

 ## Why?
 Google Chrome is beginning to enforce some restrictions on particular uses of cookies in cross-origon contexts.
 In our case, our server provides a cookie from one domain and is expected to be sent across subsequent requests via another.
 The only way to simulate this behavior as it works on a production environment is to run our local development servers with SSL enabled.